 How to Know if Your Sweetener is Keto-Friendly

 You will find a handful of new low-carb sweeteners that are marketed as being keto-friendly, but the only way to truly know is by calculating the net carbs per serving.
-To do this, you will have to subtract the total carbs from the dietary fiber.
+To do this, you will have to subtract the dietary fiber from the total carbs.
 Keep in mind that some of the sweeteners used don’t get absorbed or processed by the human body, so you can subtract these also.
 These are sugar alcohols – but some do still have a glycemic response and you should try to be mindful when choosing sweeteners.

 For a more in-depth example of how to do this, check out our quick post on how to calculate net carbs.